pcaulfie/pands-project/README.md

 ## Getting Started

-I have created a GitHub Repository where you can access my project, its files, and the commit history.
-See link: https://github.com/pcaulfie/pands-project.
+I have created a [GitHub Repository](https://github.com/pcaulfie/pands-project) where you can access my project, its files, and the commit history.

 ## Iris Flower Data Set - Overview / Short Summary
 ### About This Data Set